No One Is Alone (song): Production

-In 1994, lyrics from the song was emblazoned on a signed charity t-shirt for the Minnesota AIDS Project.
+In 1994, lyrics from the song were emblazoned on a signed charity t-shirt for the Minnesota AIDS Project.

 Rob Marshall recounted a story where he heard President Barack Obama quote the song during a speech at the 10th anniversary of 9/11, which inspired him to direct the film version of the stage musical.
 Half of the number was cut for the film.

 Context

 In the musical, this song is sung during Act II, as the four remaining leads (Baker, Cinderella, Little Red Riding Hood, Jack) try to understand the consequences of their wishes, and begin to decide to place community wishes over their own.
 In the musical, the song is interrupted by the arrival of the Giant, but the uninterrupted version appears on the cast album.

 The song serves a dual purpose to demonstrate that even when life throws its greatest challenges, you do not have to face them alone and there are still people who love you, and secondly that each of your actions are not made in a bubble and that you are not guaranteed to be the protagonist of your own story.